xiaofengli/extremehunter.us/README.md

 Bootrap & css & HTML5
 Webpack: configuration file and dependencies management

-Code commit and contribution
+## Code commit and contribution

+### Create your branch of develop branch

-1/ git checkout master
+1/ git checkout develop
 2/ git pull or git fetch origin -p (sync origin/master and remove your local branch that was deleted on remote) 3/ Create your branch with -b git checkout -b xiaofeng/add-img-slider